Beliefs + Beauty + Impact

 I hope to inspire you, the reader, to investigate what beliefs are holding you back from having a greater impact in the world and to give you the tools to change a world, one belief at a time.

 Has all impact work been useless?
 These resources give me hope that aid does work when executed intelligently— check them out:

 Gap Minder is a non-profit that measures the success of international aid projects.

 Dead Aid is an optimistic book on the pessimistic past aid in Africa.

 This is a talk on how and why aid goes wrong– and how to course correct.

-This is an example of someone applying a critical eye and innovative ideas to challenge commonly held beliefs in economics– and winning a Nobel Peace Prize on the way.
+This is an example of someone applying a critical eye and innovative ideas to challenge commonly held beliefs in economics– and winning a Nobel Prize on the way.